plotly/academy/_react/part-2.md

 Go open that in your browser, enter your current location and you'll see the current temperature! 🎉 Awesome!

-Now that we have the current temperature, we need to render the 5 day forecast!
-Thankfully, we have Plotly which makes it very easy for us to create amazing graphs.
-TK link to part 3

 ## Summary of this chapter

 We learned how to structure our application, with a common `components/` folder.
 We then created a controlled text input and used that to fetch our first data using `xhr`!

-We're not taking of rendering an error message if the API sends back an error – that part is left as an exercise to the reader.
-Show us your solution by sending us your code to EMAIL@PLOT.LY (TK real email) and we might do something.
-TK reward for sending in challenges
+> We're not rendering an error message if the API sends back an error – that part is left as an exercise to the reader.

+Now that we have the current temperature, we need to render the 5 day forecast!
+Thankfully, we have Plotly which makes it very easy for us to create amazing graphs.
+Continue with [Part 3: React with Plotly.js](/react/part-3/)!

 <!-- Syntax highlighting -->
 <script src="https://cdnjs.cloudflare.com/ajax/libs/prism/1.5.1/prism.min.js"></script>